nat06/Vector-Field-Based-Shape-Deformations-INF585/README.md

 - **use normal as vector field**
 - **put an arrow vor the velocity direction**
 - **remove tiny circle of the tool**
+- replace Nx, Ny, Nz, by only N